hornos/gridhowto/README.md

     bin/play @@root fail2ban

 At this point you should restart the root servers.

+## Monitoring
+### Ganglia
+Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
+It is based on a hierarchical design targeted at federations of clusters.
+You can think of it as a low-level cluster top.
+Ganglia is running with unicast addresses and root servers cross-monitor each other.

+    bin/play @@root ganglia

+Ganglia's web intreface is at `http://root-01/ganglia`.

+### Graphite

+    bin/play @@root mariadb
+    bin/play @@root memcache
+    bin/play @@root rrdcache
+    bin/play @@root graphite

 ## Elasticsearch & MongoDB & Graylog2
 At first, you have to run with `format=yes` to create the mongodb partition under `/data/mongodb`.